beartrickey/instagram_scraper/README.md

 - Run "python manage.py runserver" (defaults to port 8000)
 - Visit http://127.0.0.1:8000 in your browser (I've only confirmed on Chrome for the time being)
 - Sign in to Instagram
+- Upon sign in you should be redirected to the apps main dashboard
 - Enter job information:
  - Tag (without hashmark)
  - From date (exclusive)